HarrisonHutton/Hackathon-Stock-Bot/README.md

 ### Specifications

 #### Inputs
-* `/command` Allows an investor to run a command with the Smooth Stocks bot
+* `/command [args]` Allows an investor to run a command with the Smooth Stocks bot
     * Reason: `/command` Is a familiar way to enter commands for many Discord users

 #### Outputs
+* `/createPortfolio [name]`
+    * A message saying that the portfolio was successfully created
+        * Reason: The investor should know that their porfolio was created
+    * "How to Use" information listing available commands
+        * Reason: The investor only needs to know one command, and the bot will inform them of what else they can do

 * `/buyWithTicker [ticker] [quantity]`
     * Whether or not the order is allowed to be placed
         * Reason: Investors should not be able to place an order that has no chance of being executed.
 Reasons include not enough buying power or outside of trading hours